adsric/devtools/README.md

   Run the following tasks simultaneously: `serve`, `watch:css` & `watch:js`.
 When a .css or .js file changes in `src`, the task will compile the changes to `dist`, and the server will be notified of the change.
 Any browser connected to the server will then inject the new file from `dist`

 ### `setup`
-  `npm install && mkdir -p src/css && mkdir -p src/js && mkdir -p src/icons`
+  `npm install && mkdir -p src/css && mkdir -p src/js`

   Install all dependences and creates the `src` directory structure.